-- 6.1.3 Law 1.2 (Nomination of Players) shall be replaced as follows. - (a) Exchange of Team Sheets - (i) Each captain, before tossing, must give to the other captain a list of 11 players and no alteration may be made without the consent of the opposing captain.
-Team Lists must include at a minimum the players first initial of his first name and his surname in full.
-If a captain is unavailable at that time, a deputy shall nominate the players and toss for choice of innings, as set out in Law 1 (The Players) and Law 13 (Innings). - (ii) The team list must identify all players under 19, 17, 15 or 14 years of age on 31 August prior to the cricket season in question, in the area provided. - (b) (i) All team lists are to be handed to one umpire prior to the commencement of play, who will retain them until the end of the season.

-(ii) Should there be no SCA-appointed umpire(s) present, each captain shall retain the opposing team's list until the end of the season
+- 6.1.3 Law 1.2 (Nomination and replacement of players) shall be replaced as follows. - (a) Exchange of Team Sheets - (i) Each captain, before tossing, must give to the other captain a list of 11 players and no alteration may be made without the consent of the opposing captain.
+Team Lists must include at a minimum the players first initial of their first name and their surname in full.
+If a captain is unavailable at that time, a deputy shall nominate the players and toss for choice of innings, as set out in Law 1 (The Players) and Law 13 (Innings). - (ii) The team list must identify all players under 19, 17, 15 or 14 years of age on 31 August prior to the cricket season in question, in the area provided. - (b) (i) An umpire shall take a photograph of both team sheets prior to the toss.
+The umpire shall keep the photograph of both team sheets until the end of the season. - (ii) Should there be no SCA-appointed umpire(s) present, each captain shall retain the opposing team's list until the end of the season